A general framework for knowledge integration in machine learning for electromagnetic scattering using quasinormal modes: Results and Discussion

-Subsequently, we compare the QNM-Net to reference models consisting of DenseNets followed by branched feed-forward \glspl{nn}, similar to the architecture used in Ref.~\cite{gahlmann_deep_2022}.
-The same DenseNet architecture was used for all models, but the width of the fully-connected layers was varied to change the number of trainable parameters.
-Figure~\ref{fig:metasurface}(b) shows a simulated spectrum and the corresponding QNM-Net prediction for a sample from the validation set.
-The $S$-MSE of the prediction is $2.4\times10^{-3}$, which is typical compared to the histogram shown in Fig.~\ref{fig:metasurface}(c).
+Subsequently, we compare the QNM-Net to reference models consisting of DenseNets followed by branched feed-forward \glspl{nn}, similar to the architecture used in our previous work \cite{gahlmann_deep_2022}.
+The same DenseNet architecture was used for all models, but the width of the fully-connected layers was varied to change the number of trainable parameters. \textbf{Figure~\ref{fig:metasurface}(b)} shows a simulated spectrum and the corresponding QNM-Net prediction for a sample from the validation set.
+The $S$-MSE of the prediction is $2.4\times10^{-3}$, which is typical compared to the histogram shown in \textbf{Figure~\ref{fig:metasurface}(c)}.
 We observe that the QNM-Net reproduces most resonances, but fails to predict a few weaker resonances.
 We believe this is due to the design space being so large that even tens of thousands of training samples are not enough to accurately learn all features of the spectra.
-Nevertheless, the QNM-Net requires only around one third of the data to achieve a loss as low as that of the best reference models, demonstrating that the method is useful also for this system.
+Nevertheless, \textbf{Figure~\ref{fig:metasurface}(d)} shows that the QNM-Net requires only around one third of the data to achieve a loss as low as that of the best reference models, demonstrating that the method is useful for spectrum prediction also for this system even if all predicted resonances are not accurate.